cdap-guides/cdap-etl-guide/HBaseTableToDBTable/README.rst

 and persists it to a Sink.
 In this example, we will read an entire HBase table in batch mode and use a Database Sink to write the HBase table's rows to a database.

-The config.json contains a sample Application configuration that you can use to accomplish the above task.
+The ``config.json`` contains a sample Application configuration that you can use to accomplish the above task.
 Our sample Application uses these components:

-- cdap-etl-batch system artifact, since we want to perform ETL in batch
+- The ``cdap-etl-batch`` system artifact, since we want to perform ETL in batch
 - Table source, to read data from the HBase table
 - Database sink, to write the data from the HBase table to a database table
 - A jar file containing the JDBC driver for your database.
 Along with this, you also need a JSON file